ryandbarnett/personal-website/README.md

 This website is a platform where I:
 - Share my projects and accomplishments.
 - Highlight my skills in building mobile and web applications.
-- Provide a glimpse into my journey as a [developer/student/etc.].
+- Provide a glimpse into my journey as a developer and student.
 - Explore solutions to benefit my college community and beyond.

 ## 🚀 Features

 - **Portfolio Section**: Showcasing projects I’ve worked on.
-- **Blog (if applicable)**: Sharing my thoughts on technology and development.
 - **Contact Page**: Making it easy to reach out for collaborations or opportunities.

 ## 🛠️ Technologies Used